 It would probably take several lifetimes to fully do this country justice, but with a week in India, you'll still get a spectacular taste—don’t be surprised if you end up coming back for more.
 From sun-dappled palaces and millennia-old temples to palm-fringed beaches and lazy backwaters, here are three possible trip plans for an unforgettable 7-day Indian adventure.

 Have you taken a selfie in front of the Taj Mahal?
 Hopped a camel for a sunset ride through Rajasthan?
 If you’ve ticked those items off your India bucket list— or are simply looking to explore less trodden regions— then we’ve got you covered with these suggestions for unbeatable, but overlooked, sites in India.

-From the famously erotic temple carvings at 10th-century Khajuraho to star-crossed lovers in today’s multiplex Bollywood films, India is in love with romance, and it has the honeymoon spots to show for it.
-The country rolls out the red carpet to honor the newly betrothed, so even if you didn’t have a destination wedding in India, you can still prepare for an incredible Indian honeymoon.
+From the famously erotic temple carvings at Khajuraho to star-crossed lovers in today’s Bollywood films, India is in love with romance—and it has the honeymoon spots to show for it.
+The country rolls out the red carpet to honor the newly betrothed, so even if you didn’t have a destination wedding, you can still have an Indian honeymoon.

 With pounding monsoons, piping hot summers, and (in certain places) snowy winters, India is a country of extremes.
 Spring and fall tend to be the mildest and most temperate, but each region has its own high season and weather patterns - making India an ideal destination no matter when you want to go.